Summit

 “Accelerating Scientific Research with AI: AI Summit to Spark New Collaboration”

-It will be held on April 24th within the IO building 105 & 102 from 9.30-3pm.
-More details to come.
+It will be held on April 24th within the IO building 105 & 102 from 9.30-3pm

 During the day, there will be some time dedicated to hearing success stories where ‘bench-top’ scientists have integrated AI and/or informatics to further their current research and how they began this process, in addition to the resources the campus offers.